-(a) The school shall have a written plan for involving parents, and shall have a Parents' Advisory Group.
-The Parents' Advisory Group shall advise the school on matters that pertain to the education, health, and safety of the students in the program.

-(b) The school shall have a procedure for assuring that it is informed by a parent or guardian of any changes in a student's legal status and of the results of all judicial and administrative proceedings concerning the student, and for disseminating this information to appropriate personnel.
+- (a) The school shall have a written plan for involving parents, and shall have a Parents' Advisory Group.
+The Parents' Advisory Group shall advise the school on matters that pertain to the education, health, and safety of the students in the program. - (b) The school shall have a procedure for assuring that it is informed by a parent or guardian of any changes in a student's legal status and of the results of all judicial and administrative proceedings concerning the student, and for disseminating this information to appropriate personnel.

-(5) Behavior Management.
-Support.
+(5) Behavior Support.

-(a) Each school shall provide a written statement of the rules, policies and procedures for the behavior management support of students.
-The statement shall contain a description of the safeguards for the emotional, physical and psychological well-being of the population served; measures for positive responses to appropriate behavior; and definition and explanation of behavior management procedures used in the facility including, where applicable:

-1. Methods of assessing and monitoring students' progress Level/point systems of privileges, including procedures for the student's progress in the program;

-2. The type and range of restrictions a staff member can impose for behavior which is unacceptable;

-3. The form type of restraint used in an emergency situation of last resort; the array of behavioral interventions used as alternatives to restraint; and the controls on the misuse and abuse of such restraints;

-4. The use of the practice of separating a student from a group or program activity; of the behavioral support strategy of time-out;

-5. Any denial or restrictions of on-grounds program services.
+- (a) Each school shall provide a written statement of the rules, policies and procedures for the behavior support of students.
+The statement shall contain a description of the safeguards for the emotional, physical and psychological wellbeing of the population served; measures for positive responses to appropriate behavior; and definition and explanation of behavior management procedures used in the facility including, where applicable: - 1.
+Methods of assessing and monitoring students' progress in the program; - 2.
+The type and range of restrictions a staff member can impose for behavior which is unacceptable; - 3.
+The type of restraint used in an emergency; the array of interventions used as alternatives to restraint; and the controls on the misuse and abuse of restraint; - 4.
+The use of the behavioral support strategy of time-out; - 5.
+Any denial or restrictions of on-grounds program services.